 Reproduction-related traits: The posterior distributions of RTmin, RTmax, and RTopt (6000 samples of each parameter of each species) were modeled by hIndex as the fixed effect and species identity as the random effect in the linear mix-effect model.
 Fecundity of 29°C and 17°C, recovered fecundity after 29°C and 14°C were used as direct measurements of their performance in the high and low temperatures.
 The offspring numbers were modeled by hIndex and experimental block as fix effects and species as a random effect in the generalized linear mix-effect model (family = “negative binomial”).
 Diagnostics of the models were conducted.
 Data points with extreme leverage value were excluded and the model was fitted again to test if the statistical significance still holds.

 Physiological tolerance.
-The six measurements of physiological tolerance were modeled by hIndex, block, and tube position as fix effects, species as a random effect in the linear mix-effect model.
+The six measurements of physiological tolerance were modeled by hIndex, block, and tube position as fixed effects, species as a random effect in the linear mix-effect model.

 Correlation analysis.
 The pairwise correlation among thermal traits was evaluated by Spearman’s rank test in Hmisc package.
 Traits included RTmin, RTmax, RTopt, median knockdown time to hot of female (FKDHEAT), median knockdown time to hot of male (MKDHEAT), median knockdown time to cold of female (FKDCOLD), median knockdown time to cold of male (MKDCOLD), median recovery time from cold of female (FRCCOLD), median recovery time from cold of male (MKDCOLD).